10darts/documentation/overview/statistics.rst

 Overall Notifications
 ^^^^^^^^^^^^^^^^^^^^^

-You can first determine the time period you want to analyze and also whether you want to see the results in days, weeks or months, when appropriate.
+You can first determine the time period that you want to analyze and whether or not you want to see the results in days, weeks or months.

-In your first chart you’ll see the analysis of the overall performance of all the push notifications you’ve sent to your users through 10darts, whether through Manual Campaigns, Content Feed or API.
+In your first report you will see the analysis of the overall performance of all the push notifications you have sent to your users through 10darts, whether through Manual Campaigns, Content Feed or API.

-That performance is analyzed in terms of number of push notifications you have sent, those received by your users, as confirmed by 10darts, and those your users opened.
+That performance is analyzed in terms of number of push notifications you have sent, those received by your users, as confirmed by 10darts, and those your users have opened.

 Campaign Success Ratio
 ^^^^^^^^^^^^^^^^^^^^^^

-In this chart you have information on the Success Ratio of your push notifications, Manual Campaigns, Content Feed and API, measured as the amount of push opened vs the amount of push received by your users.
+In this report you have information on the Success Ratio of your push notifications, Manual Campaigns, Content Feed and API, measured as the amount of push opened vs the amount of push received by your users.

-You can see in the Total bars the total number of push notifications opened by all your users vs the total number of received in all the push notification categories you have (Manual Campaigns, Content Feed and API) expressed in percentage.
+You can see in the Total bars the total number of push notifications opened by all of your users vs the total number of received in all the push notification categories you have (Manual Campaigns, Content Feed and API) expressed in percentages.

 `Cohorts <https://10darts.com/app/metrics/cohorts>`_
 ----------------------------------------------------

 In Cohorts you can see the evolution of the users based on when they were acquired.
-This will help you to analyze the impact of your acquisition strategy in the timeline.
+This will help you analyze the impact of your acquisition strategy in the timeline.
 You can analyze the information based on days, weeks or months.

-The rows shows the time line starting at the moment your users downloaded your app (0) and the consecutive days, weeks or months (1 to
+The rows show the time line starting at the moment your users downloaded your app (0) and the consecutive days, weeks or months (1 to
 n) tell you the percentage of those alive in each given period.